kilbot/WooCommerce-POS/README.md

 Once the plugin is installed you should go to http://yourshop.com/pos to see the Point of Sale interface.

+## DEMO

+To view a live demo of the WooCommerce POS Plugin go to http://woocommerce-pos.kilbot.com.au/pos/ with login/pass: demo/demo.

 ### TODO

 * Fix receipt screen